State executive order: Powers

 Note that some of these powers can only be invoked after the declaration of a state of emergency.

 Reactions and controversy

-In light of the COVID-19 pandemic, virtually all US state governors have issued some type of order either putting in place a stay-at-home mandate or advisory.
+In light of the COVID-19 pandemic, virtually all US state governors issued some type of order either putting in place a stay-at-home mandate or advisory.
 As tensions escalated and Americans grew tired of quarantine, there were many protests in response, especially in Michigan.
 These protests called for “reopenings” of states, and many have brought into question the constitutionality of long-term quarantines and other large-scale societal changes imposed by governors.